-- Every teacher will have a website or newsletter that will contain information pertinent to their class such as curriculum, resources, homework assignments, agendas, handout materials, grading practices, activities, events, etc. - Teachers will also utilize either a newsletter format or Talking Points which is updated weekly to keep families abreast of classroom, curriculum, and school happenings.
+• Every teacher will have a website or newsletter that will contain information pertinent to their class such as curriculum, resources, homework assignments, agendas, handout materials, grading practices, activities, events, etc. Teachers may use Talking Points or email for communication, as well.